nimble-dev/nimbleHMC/README.md

 higher.
 To check the current version number of nimble use `packageVersion("nimble")`.
 -->

-The nimbleHMC package must be used with nimble the `ADoak` branch of the `nimble` package.
+The nimbleHMC package must be used with nimble the `AD_rc0` branch of the `nimble` package.
 To install this version of `nimble` and the `nimbleHMC` package, use: